cannavit/smoke-test/README.md

-Zipi-SmokeTest:
+SmokeTest:
 ====================
-Zipi-SmkTest: Is a service developed to avoid sporadic failures in development environments.
+SmkTest: Is a service developed to avoid sporadic failures in development environments.
 Applying Smoke-Test techniques.
 The service performs verifications of environments composed of micro-services.
 It is a great alternative to remediate sporadic failures that cause wasted time in later stages of development.

 Keyworld: Smoke Test, Sporadic failures, automatic, test